What is the State Performance Plan/Annual Performance Report?

 - A Conclusion - whether the LEA met the target.

-For some LEAs, data for certain indicators are not reported on the SEDR due to the small size of the student population or sample.
+For some LEAs, data for certain indicators are not reported on the SEDR due to the small size of the student population or sample (n=10 or less).
 Federal regulations require that states shall not report to the public any information on performance that would result in the disclosure of personally identifiable information about individual children or where the available date are insufficient to yield statistically reliable information, i.e. the numbers are too small.